Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 ServerJobHandle = serverUpdateJob.Schedule(m_Connections, 1, ServerJobHandle);
 ```

-Here we created our chain.
+In the code above, you have:

-- We schedule the `NetworkDriver` job.
+- Scheduled the `NetworkDriver` job.
-- We add the handle we got as a dependency on the `ServerUpdateConnectionJob`.
+- Add the `JobHandle` returned as a dependency on the `ServerUpdateConnectionJob`.
-- And the final chain is the `ServerUpdateJob` that needs to run after the `ServerUpdateConnectionsJob`.
-Here we do a trick to invoke the `IJobParallelForDeferExtensions` as you can see we pass our `m_Connections` `NativeList` to the `Schedule`, this makes sure to update the count of connections before starting the job.
-Its here we will fan out and run all the *ServerUpdateConnectionJobs* in parallel.
+- The final link in the chain is the `ServerUpdateJob` that needs to run after the `ServerUpdateConnectionsJob`.
+In this line of code, there is a trick to invoke the `IJobParallelForDeferExtensions`.
+As you can see, `m_Connections` `NativeList` is passed to the `Schedule` method, this updates the count of connections before starting the job.
+It's here that it will fan out and run all the `ServerUpdateConnectionJobs` in parallel.

-> **Note**: You might need to add `"com.unity.jobs": "0.0.7-preview.5"` to you `manifest.json` file, inside the `Packages/` folder.
-If you are having trouble with the `serverUpdateJob.Schedule(m_Connections, 1, ServerJobHandle);` call.
+> **Note**: If you are having trouble with the `serverUpdateJob.Schedule(m_Connections, 1, ServerJobHandle);` call, you might need to add `"com.unity.jobs": "0.0.7-preview.5"` to your `manifest.json` file, inside the _/Packages_ folder.

-That's it.
-You should not have a fully functional [Jobified Server](samples/jobifiedserverbehaviour.cs.md).
+You should now have a fully functional [jobified server](samples/jobifiedserverbehaviour.cs.md).

 You can download all examples from [here](https://oc.unity3d.com/index.php/s/PHaNZP79Va2YOLT).